Sandalots/Mystify/README.md

 # Mystify
-On-site, localised password keeper and password encryption without extruding data elsewhere without third party interference.
+Bring your own devices, localised password keeper and password encryption without extruding data elsewhere without third party interference.

 ## Abstract
 Localised password encrypter and manager.
 Serves the console, desktop and web all asynchronously and interconnectly.